 - SAAD Funding for PhD in Paediatric Sedation

-SAAD awards three annual prizes for essays on subjects related to Conscious Sedation, Anxiety Control, General Anaesthesia or Analgesia in dentistry.
+SAAD awards three annual prizes for essays on any subject related to Conscious Sedation, Anxiety Control, General Anaesthesia or Analgesia in dentistry.
 These are the Dental Student Essay Prize, the Dental Nurse Essay Prize and the Drummond-Jackson Essay Prize.

 Dental Student Essay Prize - £300

 Each year a prize is available for the best essay written by an undergraduate dental student.
-For the 2017 prize the essay title is 'Anxiety Management and Sedation in Dentistry; the next 60 years?'
 Entries are accepted from any dental student from anywhere in the world and the prize is £300 which is presented at the SAAD Annual Symposium.
 The winning essay may be published in the SAAD Digest for the benefit of the SAAD membership.
 Entries must be received and acknowledged by the 31 March for the relevant year.
 All entries must be in English, A4 format with double spacing as a Microsoft word document, not exceeding 3,000 words and compliant with the SAAD Essay Prize Guidelines for Authors.
 Submission details are given below.

 DCP Essay Prize - £300

 Dental Nurses from anywhere in the world are invited to submit an essay for the annual SAAD Dental Nurse Essay Prize of £300.
-For 2017 the essay title is 'Anxiety Management and Sedation in Dentistry; the next 60 years?'
 The prize is presented at the SAAD Annual Symposium and the winning essay may be published in the SAAD Digest for the benefit of the SAAD membership.
 Entries must be received and acknowledged by the 31 March for the relevant year.
 All entries must be in English, A4 format with double spacing as a Microsoft word document, not exceeding 2,500 words, and compliant with the SAAD Essay Prize Guidelines for Authors.
 Submission details are given below.

 Drummond-Jackson Essay Prize - £500

 The Drummond-Jackson Essay prize of £500 is awarded in memory of the founder of SAAD Dr Stanley Drummond-Jackson.
-For 2017 the essay title is 'Anxiety Management and Sedation in Dentistry; the next 60 years?'
 The essay prize is open to graduates and undergraduates of both dentistry and medicine from anywhere in the world and should be an original publication.
 The deadline for the prize is 31 March annually and entries must be received and acknowledged by this date.
 SAAD reserve the right to publish the winning paper and the winner may be asked to present the paper at a SAAD scientific meeting.
 The essay should be in English, A4 format with double spacing as a Microsoft word document not exceeding 5,000 words, and compliant with the SAAD Essay Prize Guidelines for Authors.